cirosantilli/linux-cheat/qemu.md

 <http://stackoverflow.com/a/33203642/895245>

-## Monitor

-Special mode that allows you to enter commands to QEMU.

-Enter with: `Ctrl + Alt + 2`.

-Leave with: `Ctrl + Alt + 1`.

-Those allow you to observe the program state without using an external debugger like GDB.
-GDB is more powerful however.

 ## Switch TTY

 On Ubuntu 14.04, `Ctrl + Alt + Fx` changes the TTY on the host, for guest use Alt + Left / Right: <http://askubuntu.com/questions/54814/how-can-i-ctrl-alt-f-to-get-to-a-tty-in-a-qemu-session>